pentestfunctions/discord-llm/README.md

 - It first takes the most recent messages in a discord server as they come in and sends them to the flask app.
 - The flask app then takes that input and handles it to your local LLM.
 - It then sends a post request to the discord channel with the response.

+## 🐛🪲 Bugs

+Sometimes discord will respond with a 400 error code due to the formatting of the response.